Zero Hour, Chapter 19: Sub Rosa

 "How the hell're you going to do that?"
 Ino asked.
 "We don't even know what kind of seal it is."

 Sasori put a hand on the wall.
-"I know.
-Now stop arguing and buy me a few minutes."
+"Stop arguing and buy me a few minutes."

 Sakura nodded and took Ino's hand.
 "Let's do it."